Kazuya Mishima: Other games

 Kazuya is the protagonist of the Tekken mobile game.
 He also appears in the non-canonical Tekken Tag Tournament, confronting his son's devil form at the end.
 Kazuya's devil persona is also playable; the game ends with his taking Jun after defeating her alter ego.
 In the sequel, Tekken Tag Tournament 2, Kazuya murders Jun to increase the power of his own devil form.
 As of this game onward, he can morph into Devil during gameplay with several new moves, instead of becoming a separate character, while Tekken 7 can only be accessed at low health at cost of his Rage Mode.
 Kazuya also appears in Tekken Revolution.

 He appeared in devil form in the crossover strategy RPG Namco × Capcom, with several other Namco and Capcom characters.
 Kazuya made a playable debut in human form—also transforming into his devil form—in the sequel of Namco × Capcom's successor, Project X Zone 2, teaming up with his son, Jin.
 Kazuya's image is downloadable content in Namco's Ace Combat: Assault Horizon, and it appears as in Taiko: Drum Master V Version.
 Although he does not appear, Kazuya is mentioned in the crossover fighting game PlayStation All-Stars Battle Royale.

 He was one of the first characters featured in the Capcom's crossover fighting game, Street Fighter X Tekken.
 In the debut trailer, Kazuya defeats Dan Hibiki before confronting Street Fighter mascot Ryu.
 He wants to seize Pandora's Box to control the devil gene, and hires Nina Williams to assist him.
 Kazuya appeared in CyberConnect2's tactical role-playing game Full Bokko Heroes X in his Tekken 7 design, with a chibi look.
 He also appears in SNK's mobile phone game The King of Fighters All Star.
-Kazuya makes a cameo appearance with Heihachi in the PlayStation 5 game, Astro's Playroom.
+Kazuya makes a cameo appearance with Heihachi in the PlayStation 5 game, Astro's Playroom as well as its sequel, 2024's Astro Bot.
 Kazuya appears as a DLC character along with Devil in Super Smash Bros.
 Ultimate, released on June 29, 2021.
 Later, an amiibo figure of Kazuya has been confirmed at Nintendo Direct in October 2021.
 Kazuya appears as a playable character in Fist of the North Star Legends ReVIVE.